mr-eggleton/web-lit-core/_articles/02-map-the-web.md

 * Tell us [how and where you're using the curriculum](https://github.com/mozilla/web-lit-core/issues/8) and [what you've learned and what you might change](https://github.com/mozilla/web-lit-core/issues/9).

 :::

+### Mozilla

+Mozilla is a global non-profit dedicated to putting you in control of your online experience and shaping the future of the web for the public good.
+Visit us at [mozilla.org](https://mozilla.org)